Ear diseases and disorders

-A cholesteatoma can damage your ear and cause serious complications.
-Surgery is the only way you can be cured.
+A cholesteatoma is a sac of dead skin cells that forms in your middle ear, which can damage your ear and cause complications.
+Surgery is the only cure.

-Glue ear is a condition where the liquid inside your middle ear gets trapped and becomes thick.
-Learn more about its causes, symptoms and treatment.
+Glue ear develops when the liquid inside your middle ear gets trapped and thickens.
+Learn about its causes, symptoms and treatment.

 Find out how quitting smoking will improve your health and give your baby the best start in life.

 Otosclerosis is an inherited condition that affects the middle ear and is a common cause of deafness.
 Find out about the 2 ways to treat otosclerosis.

 Swimmer's ear is an inflammation or infection of the outer ear canal.
 Learn what you can do to avoid the risks of developing swimmer’s ear.

 Labyrinthitis is an inflammation of the balancing centre in your inner ear.
 Find out how it may come about, its symptoms and the treatment options.

 Ear infections are common but usually go away on their own.
 Learn about the symptoms in adults and children and how to prevent ear infections.

 Otitis media (middle ear infection) is common and often disappears by itself.
 Know how to recognise the symptoms and when it might need treatment.